Azure-Samples/miyagi/README.md

 <p align="center"><img src="assets/images/1.png" width=20% height=20% /></p>

 Project Miyagi showcases Microsoft's Copilot Stack in an [envisioning workshop](https://github.com/Azure-Samples/intelligent-app-workshop) aimed at designing, developing, and deploying enterprise-grade intelligent apps.
 By exploring both generative and traditional ML [use cases](https://iappwksp.com/wksp/05-use-cases/), Miyagi offers an experiential approach to developing AI-infused product experiences that enhance productivity and enable hyper-personalization.
-Additionally, the workshop introduces traditional software engineers to emerging design patterns in prompt engineering, such as chain-of-thought and retrieval-augmentation, as well as to techniques like vectorization for long-term memory, fine-tuning of OSS models, and plugins or tools for augmenting and grounding LLMs.
+Additionally, the workshop introduces traditional software engineers to emerging design patterns in prompt engineering, such as chain-of-thought and retrieval-augmentation, as well as to techniques like vectorization for long-term memory, fine-tuning of OSS models, agent-like orchestration, and plugins or tools for augmenting and grounding LLMs.

 > **Note**